aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l3evpn.rst

       .. note::

-         This is how the switch understands which local Layer 2 VLAN maps to which VNI in the overlay.
-The example shows matching them one to one, but any scheme or method is valid, such as adding 10000 to the VLAN ID.

-         For the VRF, this is what is referred to as the Layer 3 VNI, which is used for VXLAN Routing in a Symmetric IRB deployment.
+         For the Layer 3 Service, the VRF requires what is referred to as the Layer 3 VNI, which is used for VXLAN Routing in a Symmetric IRB deployment between VTEPs.
 Any unique ID number will serve here.

       .. code-block:: text